combogenomics/MeStudio/README.md

 -i    <char>          input character to replace
 -o    <char>          output character to replace
 ```
+Please feel free to use the files contained in the [dataset](/dataset/) folder to start a trial analysis or you can directly use your own.

 Once this is done, you are going to find all the results inside the directory you started the analysis from.
-Here's reported a "tree visualization" of the directories hierarchy, assuming that you downloaded the files from the [dataset](/dataset/) folder.
+Here's reported a "tree visualization" of the directories hierarchy, assuming that you downloaded the files from the [dataset](/dataset/).

 ```
 ├── FSMMA_genomic.fasta